AdobeDocs/commerce-admin.en/help/stores-purchase/terms-and-conditions.md

 ---
 # Terms and conditions for checkout

-When manual _Terms and Conditions_ is enabled, customers are required to agree to the terms and conditions of the sale before the purchase is finalized.
+When manual _Terms and Conditions_ functionality is enabled, customers are required to agree to the terms and conditions of the sale before the purchase is finalized.
 The Terms and Conditions of the sale typically includes disclosure information that might be required by law for B2C or B2B sites, and outlines the rights of the buyer and seller.
 The Terms and Conditions message appears after the payment information, just before the _Place Order_ button.

 ![Terms and Conditions at checkout](./assets/storefront-checkout-step2-terms-conditions.png)<!-- zoom -->